shamaka1999/shamaka1999/README.md

 ### Hi there 👋
 ## 🚀 About Me
-My name is Obasi Chiamaka and I'M ASPIRING WEB DEVELOPER.
+My name is Obasi Chiamaka and I'M ASPIRING WEB DEVELOPER/DATA ANALYST.

 ## 🛠 Skills